Laparoscopic Gallbladder Removal Surgery for Gallstones

 Other uncommon complications may include:

 - Gallstones that remain in the abdominal cavity.

 - Bile that leaks into the abdominal cavity.

 - Injury to blood vessels in the belly, such as the major blood vessel carrying blood from the heart to the liver (hepatic artery).
 This is rare.

 - A gallstone being pushed into the common bile duct.

 More surgery may be needed to repair these complications.

-After gallbladder surgery, some people have ongoing abdominal symptoms, such as pain, bloating, gas, and diarrhea (postcholecystectomy syndrome).
+After gallbladder surgery, some people keep having belly symptoms, such as pain, bloating, gas, and diarrhea (postcholecystectomy syndrome).